NakamotoInstitute/nakamotoinstitute.org/content/library/right-to-read.en.md

 ---
 title: "The Right to Read: A Dystopian Short Story"
-sortTitle: "Right to Read: A Dystopian Short Story, The"
+sort_title: "Right to Read: A Dystopian Short Story, The"
 authors:
   - richard-m-stallman
 date: 1997-02